julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 You don’t need white coats or clinic lights to start healing.
 You need dirt under your nails, a jar of dried yarrow, and a will to learn.

 Build your apothecary.
 Learn your plants.
 And remember — you come from a long line of witches who knew how to heal.

+**If these ancestral remedies speak to you, consider sharing them with fellow witches or bookmarking this guide for your own first aid apothecary.**

 ---